Signed in as:

 Jordan Wutke, Megan Pinfield, Melanie O'Neill, Liam Aoki, (2025) Exploring the Impact of Injury Severity in Equestrian Sports on the Relationship Between a Coach and Their Athlete's Mental Health.
 [Poster Presentation] CPA Conference

-Isabelle Desrosier, Mariah Thomas, Megan Pinfield, Melanie O'Neill, Stephen Lenyard, (2025) Riding Proficiency and the Resilience Divide: Exploring Differences Among Equestrians.
+Isabelle Desrosier, Mariah Thomas, Megan Pinfield, Melanie O'Neill, Stephen Leynard, (2025) Riding Proficiency and the Resilience Divide: Exploring Differences Among Equestrians.
 [Poster Presentation] CPA Conference

 Being Trauma Informed means having a deep understanding of how traumatic experiences effect individuals, groups and systems.
 It means bringing awareness of how trauma influences development of the brain into every interaction with horses and riders.
 When interactions between horse and rider are viewed through a trauma informed lens each partner's nervous system has a better chance of staying emotionally safe and calm during the experience.